-The Honors Program exists to support Malone’s intellectually gifted and highly motivated students as they respond to Christ’s call to love God with heart, soul, strength, and mind and as they move to transform themselves and their world as followers of Jesus Christ.
+The Honors Program at Malone University exists to support Malone’s intellectually-gifted and highly motivated students as they respond to Christ’s call to love God with heart, soul, strength, and mind.

 Some features of the Program include:

 - The Honors Program is taught by passionate professors who are dedicated to both teaching and learning, and who themselves are strong scholars.
 Many have won the Distinguished Faculty Awards for Teaching and for Scholarship.